TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/typescript/index.md

 [Capitalize](https://sampleprograms.io/projects/capitalize) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Ray
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 16:26:37.
+The solution was first committed on Oct 03 2019 20:58:01.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution